Hildebrand Law, P.C. mobile logo

 The divorce and family law experts at Hildebrand Law, PC. provide Scottsdale with the most precise legal advice regarding everything from mediation to alimony and child support.
 You have enough to worry about, so let us handle your legal matters and give us a call or schedule an appointment today.

 If you need information about using sole and separate funds to buy a house in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in dividing community property and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in dividing community property and family law cases.

 We also have a solution to reverse the mistake of using sole and separate property to buy a house in Arizona through a well-crafted postnuptial agreement.